-- Vendors must continue to submit Monthly Reports, related to 572X, 573X, and 574X describing the services provided, until employment outcome (90 days of stable employment) is achieved. - Starting with the intake of a customer, vendors are responsible for obtaining in writing the eligibility determination of Supported Employment Extended funding source, as identified on the Individualized Plan for Employment (IPE), or documentation showing the current status of the eligibility application and the vendor's plan for completion/facilitation of this process and providing this documentation to ACCES-VR.
+- Vendors must continue to submit Monthly Reports, related to 572X, 573X, and 574X describing the services provided, until employment outcome (90 days of stable employment) is achieved, unless the customer is receiving ACCES-VR extended services between stabilization and case closure.
+In cases where ACCES-VR Extended Services are being provided during the first three months of stabilization (between stabilization and closure) vendors will submit monthly updates on 578X or 582X ACCES-VR reports. - Starting with the intake of a customer, vendors are responsible for obtaining in writing the eligibility determination of Supported Employment Extended funding source, as identified on the Individualized Plan for Employment (IPE), or documentation showing the current status of the eligibility application and the vendor's plan for completion/facilitation of this process and providing this documentation to ACCES-VR.
 For OMH extended funding: Since OMH gives vendors sole responsibility to accept or deny a customer for supported employment extended services the vendor can attest to the customer's status in receiving extended services under OMH. - Documentation verifying Supported Employment Extended funding was denied or is under review by OPWDD and/or OMH must be provided by the vendor to ACCES-VR staff for continued use of ACCES-VR Supported Employment Extended Services.
 For OMH extended funding: If a vendor is not accepting a customer into OMH extended funding they must document the reasons for the denial. - Until the acceptance or denial by OPWDD and/or OMH is received the vendor must continue to document (via vendor notes) the status of the customer's progress.
 This needs to be included with all milestone and monthly reports until the extended funding source determination is completed. - ACCES-VR Supported Extended Services for both Adults (578x) and Youth (582x) are to be utilized only after OPWDD and/or OMH funding have been explored and denials issued, or verification is provided that an application for the extended funding has been submitted and decision is pending or the vendor has an approval from ACCES-VR to utilize the funding while the vendor is actively assisting the customer in obtaining the appropriate funding source.